 Summary : Embark on a voyage filled with the amazing colors of the Arctic.
-Start in Spitsbergen and sail along the northeastern coast of Greenland to Iceland.
-As you approach Greenland, attempt to sail through the sea ice landing at Myggebugten.
+Start in Spitsbergen and sail along the coast of Greenland to Iceland.
+As you approach Greenland, attempt to sail through the sea ice and land at Myggebugten.
 Watch for whales and magnificent ice sculptures.
-Discover the extensive tundra populated by musk oxen.
-Sail through magnificent fjords surrounded by towering mountains.
-You may even see the Northern Lights on this trip of a lifetime!
+Discover extensive tundra populated by musk oxen, Arctic hares, and ptarmigans.
+Sail through magnificent fjords surrounded by towering mountains, discover ancient Inuit settlements, and hope to catch a glimpse of the Northern Lights on this trip of a lifetime!

 Activities : Birding, Child-Friendly, Culture, Hiking, Triple/Quad Cabins

-In your approach to Greenland, you may sail through the sea ice into Foster Bay and land at Myggebugten.
-Beyond the old hunters’ hut – in the first half of the 20th century, Norwegian trappers hunted here for polar bear and Arctic fox – there is a sprawling tundra populated by musk oxen, with geese floating the small lakes.
-From here you sail through Kaiser Franz Josef Fjord, surrounded by towering mountains and bright interior icebergs.
+As the ship approaches Greenland, you may sail through the sea ice into Foster Bay and land at Myggebugten.
+Beyond the old hunters’ hut (where Norwegian trappers hunted for polar bears and Arctic fox in the first half of the 20th century), there is a sprawling tundra populated by musk oxen, with geese floating on the small lakes.
+From here, sail through Kaiser Franz Josef Fjord, surrounded by towering mountains and bright interior icebergs.
 An alternative route is Sofia Sound, a narrower waterway.

 In the morning you enter Segelsällskapets Fjord, with the streaked slopes of the Berzelius Mountains bordering the north side.
 You land on the south shore, where ancient sedimentary formations lie right at your feet.
 A hike takes you near a small lake with good chances to see musk oxen, Arctic hares, and ptarmigans.
 In the afternoon the ship ventures into Alpefjord, aptly named for the spire-like peaks that thrust up around it.
 You may then embark on a Zodiac cruise around Gully Glacier, which once blocked access to the interior of these waters.
 Continuing deep into the fjord, you experience a definitive Greenland adventure.

 Spend the first half of the day in Antarcticahavn, a wide and extensive valley where you could also see groups of Musk Oxen.
-At this time of year the autumnal colors of the sparse vegetation make the landscapes even more beautiful.
+At this time of year, the sparse vegetation is dressed in the fiery colors of autumn.

-Today you will reach the Scoresby Sund and sail in the morning along the ragged and glaciated Volquart Boons Kyst.
-Here you may go on a Zodiac cruise along one of the glacier fronts of this coast, and have our first landing near for instance Måne Glacier.
-Later you will land on Danmark Ø where you can look for the remains of an Inuit settlement abandoned around 200 years ago.
-The circular ‘tent rings’ of stones indicate the summer houses, while the winter houses can be seen closer to a small cape.
-The sites are well-preserved, allowing entrances and even bear-proof meat caches to be identified.
-There are also grave sites.
-In the evening, continue your sailing through the beautiful fjords to the west, choked with icebergs.
+Today you will reach Scoresby Sund, sailing along the glaciated Volquart Boons Kyst.
+You may also enjoy a Zodiac cruise past one of the glacier fronts along with a visit to the basalt columns and ice formations of Vikingebugt.
+The afternoon goal is to visit Danmark Island, where you find the remains of an Inuit settlement abandoned around 200 years ago.
+The circular stone tent rings indicate summer houses, while winter houses can be seen closer to a small cape.
+The sites are well preserved, with easily identifiable entrances, bear-proof meat caches, and grave sites.
+In the evening, you continue sailing berg-crowded fjords to the west.

-In the morning you will land at Ittoqqortoormiit, the biggest settlement in the Scoresby Sund with about 500 inhabitants.
-At the post office you can buy stamps for your postcards, or just wander around to see the sledge dogs and the drying skins of seal, musk ox, and polar bear.
-After dinner you will sail south passing the amazing landscape of the Blosseville Coast.
+Make a tundra landing today on Liverpool Land in Hurry Inlet.
+The afternoon stop is Ittoqqortoormiit, the biggest settlement in the Scoresby Sund with about 500 inhabitants.
+At the post office you can buy stamps for your postcards or stroll around to see sled dogs and the drying skins of seals and musk oxen.
+In the afternoon you'll sail south, passing the picturesque landscapes of Blosseville Coast.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.